pypa/pip/docs/html/development/getting-started.rst

 It is preferable to run the tests in parallel for better experience during development, since the tests can take a long time to finish when run sequentially.

-To run tests locally, run:
+To run tests:
 .. code-block:: console

     $ tox -e py36 -- -n auto

-For running tests sequentially remove the ``-n`` flag.
+To run tests without parallelization, run:
 .. code-block:: console

     $ tox -e py36